getodk/docs/docs/central-api-form-management.rst

 **GET /v1/projects/{projectId}/forms/{xmlFormId}/attachments**

+.. raw:: html

-This endpoint allows you to fetch the list of expected attachment files, and will tell you whether the server is in possession of each file or not.
-To modify an attachment, you'll need to create a Draft.
+  <p>This endpoint allows you to fetch the list of expected attachment files, and will tell you whether the server is in possession of each file or not.
+To modify an attachment, you'll need to create a Draft.</p>

 .. dropdown:: Request